CSaratakij/MainBlog/content/projects/Doppelganger.md

 All it take is just a quick raycast to see if there is any wall above character.

-The whole frame cannot move further away from the screen as well by convert the edge of screen into world point and just do a quick position clamping.
+The whole frame cannot move further away from the screen as well by convert the edge of screen into world point and just do a quick position clamping to the edge of the focus frame.

 And the last thing is to not allow player to activate the move mode while player in the mid-air to prevent player from quickly deactivate and activate this mode while in the mid-air which allow player to make a slightly change in position of the focus frame because of how world wrapping in vertical axis behave.

-This is not intended, feel likes a cheap trick when player pull this off. \
+This is not intended, feels like a cheap trick when player pull this off. \
 That's why I don't allow this at all.

 __Edit Mode__